infinilabs/framework/docs/content.en/docs/release-notes/_index.md

 - Remove the collection of cluster stats metric in node stats collection task (#17)
 - Fix the main switch of the cluster metric is not work (#17)
 - Update elastic metadata safely (#20)
+- Fixed the issue that the metadata does not take effect immediately after the cluster changes to available (#23)

 ### Improvements
 - chore: add commit hashes for framework and managed vendor dependencies